Fierce-fire Oil Cabinet

-The Fierce-fire Oil Cabinet (pēnhuǒqì (喷火气, 'fire spraying air')) was a double-piston pump naphtha flamethrower first recorded to have been used in 919 AD in China, during the Five Dynasties and Ten Kingdoms period.
+The Fierce-fire Oil Cabinet (pēnhuǒqì (喷火器, 'fire spraying device')) was a double-piston pump naphtha flamethrower first recorded to have been used in 919 AD in China, during the Five Dynasties and Ten Kingdoms period.

 Wu Renchen and Khitan Liao dynasty

 Petroleum had been used in China since the late Zhou dynasty in 5th century BC, but the distilled fierce fire oil, otherwise known as petrol or Greek fire in the west, was not used until the 10th century AD.
 According to Wu Renchen's Spring and Autumn Annals of the Ten Kingdoms, in 917 AD, the king of Wuyue sent fierce fire oil to the Khitans as a gift.
 The envoy explained that it could be used to attack cities and the Khitan ruler was delighted.

 The History of Liao gives an extended version of the account:

 The ruler of Wu State sent to Abaoji, ruler of the Qidan (Liao), a quantity of furious fiery oil (meng huoyou) which on being set alight and coming in contact with water blazed all the more fiercely.
 It could be used in attacking cities.
 Tai Zu (Abaoji) was delighted, and at once got ready a cavalry force thirty thousand strong with the intention of attacking Youzhou.
 But his queen, Shulü laughed and said: 'Whoever heard of attacking a country with oil?
 Would it not be better to take three thousand horse and lie in wait on the borders, laying waste the country, so that the city will be starved out?
 By that means they will be brought to straits infallibly, even though it takes a few years.
 So why all this haste?
 Take care lest you be worsted, so that the [Han Chinese] mock at us, and our own people fall away.'
 Therefore he went no further in his design.